-Someone snorting Adderall may experience intense fear.
+Someone snorting Adderall may experience an Adderall panic attack with intense fear.
 It’s actually an authentic side effect of snorting Adderall.
-The excitement mentioned above can quickly overwhelm the user, leading to panic, nervousness, and fear.
+The excitement described above can quickly overwhelm the user, leading to an Adderall panic attack, nervousness, and fear.

 One of snorting Adderall’s known side effects is a potential decrease in sexual drive.
 However, it’s helpful to note that both the efficacy and side effects of any prescription medication may vary depending on how and when you take it.
 Both men and women might experience a lower sex drive (libido).
 Men might also experience erectile dysfunction (ED).
 This change in sex drive (libido) or sexual performance can lead to embarrassment and distress.